 If you wish, rise early for a guided walk on the Temple Mount.
 After breakfast, explore the Old City of Jerusalem, starting in the Jewish Quarter.
 Proceed past the Burnt House, destroyed by the Romans in AD 70, to the Western Wall, Judaism’s most sacred site.
 Also explore the underground Western Wall tunnels.
 After lunch, visit major Christian sites, including St. Anne’s Church, nearby the Pool of Bethesda.
 Walk along the Stations of the Way of the Cross, to the Church of the Holy Sepulcher.
 Proceed to Mount Zion to view the traditional Tomb of King David and the Upper Room, which commemorates the Last Supper.
 Tonight, gather at a local restaurant for a special welcome dinner.

 Jerusalem, Bethlehem or Tel Aviv | Design Your Day

 Today, personalize your travel experience, as you set out on one of three possible Design Your Day adventures.

 DESIGN YOUR DAY | Select from these options

 Explore the New City of Jerusalem & Bethlehem

 Begin in Jerusalem, visiting Yad Vashem, Israel’s moving memorial to the victims of the Holocaust.
 Continue to the Israel Museum and the Shrine of the Book, home to the Dead Sea Scrolls.
-Next, journey to Bethlehem, where you enjoy lunch in the home of a local Christian family, who offer you firsthand insight about the way of life for Christians today in the Holy Land.
+Next, journey to Bethlehem, located in the West Bank.
+Here you enjoy lunch in the home of a local Christian family, who offer you firsthand insight about the way of life for Christians today in the Holy Land.
 Afterward, visit the Church of the Nativity.